 What Is eLearning?

 Now that we’ve gone over what blended learning is, let’s look at the two components that make it what it is.

 Online learning, also known as eLearning, provides training opportunities in an online learning space.
 While it is based on formalized training, the main difference is that this training method can be accessed using digital devices such as smartphones and laptops.

-Many companies have begun to realize the importance of having online training as part of their training plan especially in the wake of COVID-19 when many companies were transitioned to working remotely.
+Many companies have begun to realize the importance of having online training as part of their training plan.
+Since 2020 many companies have transitioned to working remotely or a combination of working in office and from home.
 Some companies have noted that their employees prefer this method of training as it allows for accessible learning anytime, anywhere without any restrictions.

 What Is Instructor-Led Learning?